Matt Bardock: Career

-Bardock made his television debut in 1992, when he appeared in Prime Suspect.
+Bardock made his television debut in 1992, when he appeared in Prime Suspect as sadistic pornographer Jason Reynolds.
 The following year, he appeared in Casualty as a leading gang member who set fire to the ED.
 In 1995, Bardock appeared in the stage production of Mojo by Jez Butterworth at the Royal Court Theatre.

-Bardock came to notice for his role as DC Clive Barnard in the British television series A Touch of Frost.
-His character was the nephew of the Chief Constable.
-While many believe he had only got into CID through his family connections, Frost sees beyond that and takes Barnard under his wing.
-He was later promoted to Detective Sergeant, but was killed in the 1997 episode "No Other Love".
+Bardock gained recognition for his role as DC Clive Barnard in the British television series A Touch of Frost.
+His character is the nephew of the Chief Constable, which prompts many of his colleagues to believe he was fast-tracked into CID by his uncle.
+Frost sees beyond that, takes Barnard under his wing, and they develop a good working rapport.
+Barnard is later promoted to Detective Sergeant, but the character is killed in the 1997 episode, "No Other Love."

 July and August 2000 saw Bardock play the role of Danny Weir in the short-lived TV comedy Pay and Display.

-Bardock also appeared as murder suspect Scott Burnett in The Bill in 2004.
-His character was developed and he began a relationship with PC Honey Harman and later married her, though the marriage was short-lived after it was discovered that he had murdered his first wife.
-His character later died in prison having hanged himself.
-He also appeared in Prime Suspect as the sadistic pornographer Jason Reynolds as well as the Channel 4 series No Angels, in which he played registrar Peter Compton.
-Bardock had a small part in ITV's Midsomer Murders and in May 2005, he played DI Tom Wilson in New Tricks.
+He appeared in The Bill in 2004 as murder suspect Scott Burnett, who begins a relationship with PC Honey Harman and later marries her, though the marriage is short-lived after it is discovered that he murdered his first wife.
+His character later dies in prison from having hanged himself.
+In 2005, Bardock had a small guest role on ITV's Midsomer Murders and played DI Tom Wilson in New Tricks.
+The following year, Bardock appeared as registrar Peter Compton in the Channel 4 series No Angels.

-Bardock re-joined the BBC television series Casualty as paramedic Jeff Collier in February 2007 for three months, before returning to the programme in September of that year.
-On 30 June 2014, it was announced that Bardock would be leaving his role as Jeff – a role he played for seven years – and he was killed off in October that year.
+Bardock re-joined the BBC television series Casualty in February 2007 for three months, this time as paramedic Jeff Collier; he returned to the role in September of that year.
+On 30 June 2014, it was announced that Bardock would be leaving Casualty, and his character was killed off later that year.

-Between 31 July and 27 September 2014, he appeared in comedy play My Night With Reg at the Donmar Warehouse theatre in the West End.

-As of 2016 he played Mark Craig in BBC Drama New Blood.
+From July into September 2014, Bardock appeared in the comedy play My Night With Reg at the Donmar Warehouse theatre in the West End.
+Beginning in 2015, he co-starred for two series with Claire Goose in BBC's The Coroner, as DS Davey Higgins.
+In 2016, he played Mark Craig in three episodes of the BBC Drama New Blood.
+He appeared as Detective Inspector Johnson in 2018's heist film King of Thieves, starring Michael Caine, Jim Broadbent, Francesca Annis, and Tom Courtenay.
+In 2021, Bardock played DSU Simon Morgan in Series 2 of ITV's true crime series Manhunt, alongside Martin Clunes.